-Unshaky tries to address an issue on the butterfly keyboard (Macbook & MacBook Pro 2016 or later): Double Key Press (See "User complaints" below).
+Unshaky tries to address an issue on the butterfly keyboard (Macbook, Macbook Air 2018 & MacBook Pro 2016 and later): Double Key Press (See "User complaints" below).

 Apple made it difficult to replace only the keyboard and it costs hundreds of dollars.
 Unshaky might save your keyboard by dismissing such "second key hits" (any key presses that occur no later than x milliseconds after the previous effective one).
 I fixed my "w" key with Unshaky, and if it does not work for you, open an issue here.
 The image below illustrates how Unshaky works.

 [June 2018] Good news, Apple launched a Keyboard Service Program for MacBook and MacBook Pro, and go get your keyboard fixed, maybe temporarily.

 [May 2019] Apple extends the service program to cover all MacBook (Air & Pro) with 3rd gen butterfly keyboards.

 Click the image below to watch it on YouTube

 Can't watch by clicking the image above?
 Download mp4 (13MB) file here